Lisbon massacre: Aftermath

 Monument in Lisbon in memory of those lost.
 It reads: "In memory of the thousands of Jews who were victimed by intolerance and religious fanaticism, killed on the massacre that started on 19 April 1506, on this square".
 The base has a verse from the Book of Job etched onto it: "O earth, cover not thou my blood, and let my cry have no place."

 The king and the court had earlier left Lisbon for Abrantes to escape the plague, and were absent when the massacre began.
 When King Manuel I was informed of events in Lisbon, he ordered the governor to hurry to the city and "hang all the evildoers responsible for the massacre".
 For Manuel, the complete breakdown of order was a challenge to his authority and an international embarrassment.
 It also represented a failure of his efforts to integrate the recently converted Jews into Portuguese society.

 The king's retribution was swift and brutal.
 Participants in the massacre were summarily executed without trial.
 Two of the Dominican friars who had encouraged the rioters were stripped of their religious orders, strangled, and burnt.
 Some perpetrators fled the city but were arrested and executed later when they attempted to return.
 Approximately 500 rioters were executed.
 The only persons to largely escape justice were the foreign sailors and merchants who returned to the ships with their loot and sailed away.

 According to Correia, supposedly many New Christians falsely accused Old Christians who had hidden them during the massacre of having robbed them and the latter were put to death by the Crown's officials.

 Manuel also punished the institutions complicit in the massacre.
 São Domingos Abbey was closed down for eight years and the city of Lisbon lost important privileges, including the expulsion of the city representatives from the Council of the Crown.

 Following the massacre, hundreds of New Christians ignored the royal decree forbidding emigration and fled Portugal, while some who remained still felt deep allegiance to the Portuguese monarch.
 On 1 March 1507, Manuel issued an edict that legalised the emigration of New Christians from Portugal.

 The massacre was widely reported in Europe.
-Several contemporary accounts have survived, including one by noted historian Gaspar Correia, which was discovered at an auction house in the 1970s.
+Several contemporary accounts have survived, including one by Correia, which was discovered at an auction house in the 1970s.